Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Calculation proccedure

-We have considered that $N$ number of corelated electrons resides on the spherical surface \cite{JainBook, Fano's} in presence of radial magnetic field created by a Dirac monopole at the center of the sphere with monopole strength $Q$ and there are $N_1$, $N_2$, $N_3$, $N_4$ number of electrons in species $1,2,3,4$ respectively.
+We have considered that $N$ number of correlated electrons resides on the spherical surface \cite{JainBook, Fano's} in presence of radial magnetic field created by a Dirac monopole at the center of the sphere with monopole strength $Q$ and there are $N_1$, $N_2$, $N_3$, $N_4$ number of electrons in species $1,2,3,4$ respectively.

-We have chosen the values of $N_1$, $N_2$, $N_3$, $N_4$ such a way that it will give the value of $S$, $V$, $M$ in the following tables.
-The monopole strength corresponding to this field can be written as,
+We have chosen the values of $N_1$, $N_2$, $N_3$, $N_4$ such a way that it will fix the values of $S$, $V$, $M$ in the following tables.
+The monopole strength corresponding to the effective field as seen by species $\alpha$ can be written as,

 2$Q\phi_0$ is the total flux through the spherical surface of radius $R$, if $B$ is the corresponding magnetic filed then